 Monoscenic Narrative – Being in State

 In this mode instead of depicting action, the outcome of the story is depicted.
 I interpret this as depicting the moral of the story.
 Again assuming that the viewer knows the story well.
 This mode has been used to depict the states of Buddha after say he achieved enlightenment or just before his Mahaparinirvana.
 And he is the supreme figure in the narrative.
-Take this example from a Barhut pillar where the descent of Buddha from the heaven at Sankissa is depicted through the footprints on a ladder.
+Take this example from a Barhut pillar where the descent of Buddha from heaven at Sankissa is depicted through the footprints on a ladder.

 Sequential or Liner Narrative